Grouse Soup with Wild Rice

 If you are not a hunter but want to approximate the flavors of this soup, use turkey or chicken thighs for the meat, cultivated wild rice for the foraged variety, and chestnuts for the acorns.

-This soup makes enough for 8 as a main course or up to 12 as a soup course in a larger meal.
+Serves 6 to 8 as a main course, or up to 12 as a soup course in a larger meal.

 - Any saved grouse carcasses you have, up to 4